cbrown5/cbrown5.github.io/_posts/2017-06-21-bayesian-smoothing.md

 ![](/Images/bayesian-smoothing_files/fitted-models-vary-n-1.png)

 And that is pretty much it.
-I haven't read how to choose the 'optimal' value of theta, but presumably one could do it with cross validation or perhaps a model selection measure.
-Message me on [Twitter](https://twitter.com/bluecology/) if you have seen an example of doing this.
+I haven't read how to choose the 'optimal' value of theta.
+Pragmatically, one could do it with cross validation or perhaps a model selection measure.
+However, that seems philosophically incorrect, because it is a 'prior'.
+There doesn't seem to be much guidance in the literature about how to choose priors for smoothing.
+Message me on
+[Twitter](https://twitter.com/bluecology/) if you have seen an example of doing this.